MatthewDamian/SWDC-Calendar/README.md

 ### EventData
 Day-level entries contain a Date, Title, Categories, and Notes
 - Dates must be in the format mm/dd/yyyy
-  - date ranges may be input as two dates separated by a dash
+  - you may alternatively input a range of dates: two dates separated by a dash
 - Title may be any text
 - Categories may be comma separated values from the "Categories" tab
   - multiple categories may be applied to the event, but only the first category determines the color